 Trend description for D6bii

-The long-term decline in the overall distribution of priority species in England shown in D6bi masks the trends of the individual species within the index, with 38% showing a decrease and 24% of species showing an increase in distribution since 1970.
-The individual results are more unfavourable over the short-term period (2011 to 2016), with 59% of priority species showing a decrease and 13% of species showing an increase in distribution over the latest 5 years for which data are currently available.
+The long-term decline in the overall distribution of priority species in England shown in D6bi masks the trends of the individual species within the index, with 38% showing a decrease in distribution and 24% of species showing an increase in distribution since 1970.
+Over the short-term period (2011 to 2016), 59% of priority species showed a decrease in distribution and 13% of species showed an increase in distribution over the latest five years for which data are currently available.

 Assessment of change